maartenba/maartenba.github.io/_posts/2019-08-27-what-happens-after-submitting-call-for-papers.markdown

 Another field is "past speaking experience".
 This will be used to search for past session recordings and/or blog posts, to look at speaking style/communication style.
 This is by no means a catch 22, it's really there to make sure that your talk will not be you reading a Wikipedia page for an hour.
 If past speaking experience is empty, that's OK.
 Most conferences I know budget some agenda capacity specifically for new speakers.

 Related is that dreaded "has this session been presented before?" question.
 Does that imply the conference only wants new content?
 Or do they want to check whether the session has had at least one run somewhere and thus has had a proper run-through.
-Two viewpoints that could be the truth, although most probably this field will be ignored by folks on the agenda committee anyway - there's already an information overload.
+Two viewpoints that could be the truth, although there is a big chance this field will be ignored by folks on the agenda committee anyway - there's already an information overload.

 ## Checking back